jasmine/jasmine-browser-runner/README.md

 If a source, spec, or helper file's name ends in `.mjs`, it will be loaded as an ES module rather than a regular script.
 Note that ES modules can only be loaded from other ES modules.
 So if your source files are ES modules, your spec files need to be ES modules too.
+Want to use a different extension than `.esm`?
+Just set the `esmFilenameExtension` config property, e.g.
+`"esmFilenameExtension": ".js"`.

 To allow spec files to import source files via relative paths, set the `specDir` config field to something that's high enough up to include both spec and source